Employer of Record in India

 Employee misclassification, mistakenly categorizing employees as independent contractors instead of employees, poses significant risks.
 The risks vary depending on the industry, employee role, and specific circumstances.
 Here’s a list of the potential consequences:

-The cost of using an Employer of Record (EOR) in India can vary significantly depending on several factors, including:
+The cost of using an Employer of Record India can vary significantly depending on several factors, including:

-• The complexity of your needs: If you have unique requirements, such as needing to comply with complex visa regulations or industry-specific labor laws, the cost may be higher.
+- The complexity of your needs: The cost may be higher if you have unique requirements, such as needing to comply with complex visa regulations or industry-specific labor laws.

-Related read : Want to know how much does an employer of record cost
+Related read : Want to know how much an employer of record cost

 Here are some approximate figures to give you a starting point:

-Here are some additional factors to consider when calculating the cost of using an EOR in India:
+Here are some additional factors to consider when calculating the cost of using EOR service providers in India:

-• Hidden fees: Make sure you understand all the costs associated with the EOR’s services, including any one-time setup fees, administrative fees, and termination fees.
+- Hidden fees: Make sure you understand all the costs associated with the EOR services in India, including any one-time setup fees, administrative fees, and termination fees.

-• Currency fluctuations: If you are paying in a different currency than your local currency, be sure to factor in currency exchange rates.
+- Currency fluctuations: If you are paying in a currency different from your local currency, be sure to factor in currency exchange rates.

-Regarding the cost and expenses involved in hiring Indian talent, you can consider a cost-effective EOR partner like Global Squirrels to narrow down the price while you expand your business.
+Regarding the cost and expenses involved in hiring Indian talent, you can consider cost-effective organizations that provide the employer of record services in India like Global Squirrels to narrow down the price while you expand your business.

-How to hire an employee through an EOR in India – Global Squirrels
+How to hire an employee through EOR services in India – Global Squirrels

-Global Squirrels is one of the best Employer of Record partners in India that assists you in finding the top talent for your business needs.
-As an EOR partner in India, it helps streamline the HR process and other compliances to smooth your hiring journey.
+Global Squirrels is one of the best Employer of Record India patterns that assist you in finding the top talent for your business needs.
+As EOR service providers in India, it helps streamline the HR process and other compliances to smooth your hiring journey.

-The platform offers a flat license fee of $199/employee/month without markups or agency fees.
+The platform offers a flat one-time payment of 15% of the employee’s annual salary without markups or agency fees.

 Consult with our expert and experience a cost-effective and time-saving solution that works faster and accurately.